ietf-rats-wg/draft-ietf-rats-eat-measured-component/draft-ietf-rats-eat-measured-component.md

 | `application/measured-component+cbor` | `tstr .b64u mc-cbor` |
 {: #tab-mf-json title="measurement-format for EAT JWT"}

+# EAT Profiles and Measured Components

+The semantics of the signers and profile flags fields are defined by the applicable EAT profile, i.e., the profile of the wrapping EAT.

+If the profile of the EAT is not known to the consumer and one or more Measured Components within that EAT include signers and/or profile flags, the consumer MUST reject the EAT.

 # Examples

 The example in {{ex-1}} is a measured component with all the fields populated.